 NURSING STUDENTS' ASSOCIATION

 A local chapter of the Texas Nursing Students' Association is available.
-Membership is voluntary in this pre-professional society.
+Membership in the TTUHSC chapter is voluntary in this pre-professional society.
+Information is available in the TNSA chapter office of the Student Services office.

 AMBASSADORS